beryldb/beryldb-cli/README.md

 <br>

 This README is brief introduction to Beryl-cli.
-For extended information, you can visit our site at [beryl.dev/clients/cli](https://docs.beryl.dev/clients/cli/installing/)
+For extended information, you can visit our documentation site at [beryl.dev/clients/cli](https://docs.beryl.dev/clients/cli/installing/)

 ![Logo](https://docs.beryl.dev/img/smaller.png??)

-## About
+## What is Beryl-cli?

 Beryldb-cli (also known as Emerald) is a lightweight client for Beryl.
-It is designed for UNIX-like systems.

 Beryl-cli is a command line interface, it is a program that allows users to send commands to Beryl and read responses.